schovi/kbc-ui/README.md

  * Define [Prop Types](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) form component.
 It is validated in development runtime and also in build step using [ESlint](http://eslint.org/)
  * Separate component which involves some data fetching to container components holding the fetched state and simple component rendering the data received using `props`.
 [Read more about this pattern](https://medium.com/@learnreact/container-components-c0e67432e005)

+## UX Guidelines
+ * Try to reuse components from [KBC Bootstrap](http://kbc-bootstrap-jakub-devel.keboola.com/examples/)
+ * Provide instant feedback for all actions.
+ * Provide confirmation and explanation for possibly destructive actions (delete configuration, run job)
+ * UI should be self explainable and it should guide you to required actions. e.q.
+Database extractor configuration flow.
+ * Data fetching
+   * Render the page when the primary data are available.
+   * Some additionally data can be fetched later, loader should be shown when data are not yet loaded.

 ## HOW TO

 ### Add assets